A tricky back-in approach after sundown.

 The rest of the time, we napped, and sort of read a little, before napping more.
 I enjoyed my fancy marinated mozzarella toasts, on a leaf of basil, with roasted red pepper, a drizzle of balsamic vinegar, and a bit of salt and pepper for good measure.
 And then a Blue Apron re-creation for dinner.
 That inspired me to look for a better tortilla toasting solution, as many of the recipes are tacos or tostadas.
 I tried just warming them up in the frying pan, but it was not great.
 Any suggestions?

 It was a beautiful weekend in a chill location.
-There are no services there, so we stopped at Betabel RV Park on our way back to dump.
+There is no dump there, so we stopped at Betabel RV Park on our way back.
 It is a $15 fee and well worth it.
 Uneventful drive home.
 All is good.

 PS, we definitely have a raccoon pet now.
 He/she was spotted numerous times over the weekend, coming right up to the sliding glass door.